ThatOneGin/parfast/Quickstart.md

     swap // stack: [12 32]
 ```

-## mbuf

-Mbuf is deprecated, a better way to allocate memory is via [mem](#mem) operand.

-"Mbuf: While not a operand itself, but a way to access the global memory buffer".

 ## ld

-Load a byte at mbuf.
+Load a byte at a memory buffer.
 It can also dereference a pointer.

 ```